 How to Write a Brand Manifesto

-Identify your organization's "why".
+- Identify your organization's "why."

-Describe how your brand's purpose will improve people's lives.
+- Describe how your brand's purpose will improve people's lives.

-1. Identify your organization’s "why”.
+1. Identify your organization’s "why.”

-Your audience wants to know why they should care about you -- and your product’s “best-in-class” features has never been a compelling enough reason to support a business.
+Your audience wants to know why they should care about you — and your product’s “best-in-class” features have never been a compelling enough reason to support a business.

-To uncover your organization’s "why”, consider asking your founders why they started the company.
+To uncover your organization’s "why,” ask your founders why they started the company.
 What problem were they trying to solve?
 Why did it bug them so much?
 And why do they want to keep growing the company?

-In each of the brand manifestos above, you’ll notice that the copy pulls you in by including the words "we” or "people”.
-That’s because Nike, Fiat, and The North Face all know that their audience primarily cares about how the brands can help them.
+In each of the brand manifestos above, you’ll notice that the copy pulls you in by including the words "we” or "people.”
+That’s because Nike, Fiat, and The North Face all know audiences primarily cares about how the brands can help them.

 3. Describe how your brand’s purpose will improve people’s lives.

 Your brand’s purpose is one of the most challenging things to pinpoint and communicate.
-But if you want to craft a compelling brand manifesto that will engage an audience and persuade them to support your brand, you must be able to clearly convey the reason you exist and why anyone should care.
+But if you want to craft a compelling brand manifesto that will engage an audience and persuade them to support your brand, you must be able to convey the reason you exist and why anyone should care.